 But reflection can change all of that!
 Reflection can transmogrify the negative into positive.
 Conflict can become opportunity, confusion can yield to insight.
+As the rapper Mystikal once said, "Sometimes you gotta get knocked down, to get up."
 The next time you feel like you've lost momentum or you're unclear about the path forward, I suggest taking some time to reflect.

 - Reflect on self.
 What are you feeling?
 Why are you feeling this way?
 What's your opinion on something, and why do you hold that opinion?

 - Reflect on situation.
 What are the facts?
 What are your options for moving forward?
 What's your goal?
 Why is that your goal?